The prospects of winning

 As illustrated in the diagram, the big value in tournaments are in the top positions.
-If 100 players participate in a $1 buy-in tournament, it will be $100 in the prize pool.
-The 10%, approximately, will share this money and the winner may take home 10% of the whole prize pool.
+If 100 players participates in a $1 buy-in tournament, it will be $100 in the prize pool.
+Around 10% will share this money and the winner may take home 10% of the whole prize pool.

 Conclusion: a conservative playing style are not very well suited for tournament play due to the asymmetrical prize distribution.
 In can be different in Sit n Go’s, there the prize distribution often is symmetrical.
 In these cases, you may have much to win just to take it easy and watch when other players eliminate each other.

 Cash game and grinding

 In cash game, you will never get any big prizes, instead you try to accumulate small figures all the time – some call it grinding.

 The earnings and losses in cash game is less volatile compared to tournaments.
 It’s in the same time less emotionally demanding, since you don’t either win or being eliminated as in tournaments, and more emotionally demanding since you may have much patience and be satisfied with less winning per session.